-Health care professionals provide two types of treatment for alcohol use disorder:
+Healthcare professionals provide two types of treatment for alcohol use disorder:

 - Talk therapy.
 A licensed therapist can help people build coping strategies and skills to stop or reduce drinking.
 Treatment can include one-on-one, family, or group sessions.
+Talk therapy may include:

 - Medication-assisted treatment (MAT).
 A primary care clinician or a board-certified addiction doctor can prescribe non-addicting medications.
 These can help people stop drinking and avoid relapses.